learning-zone/python-basics/README.md

         return random.choice(lines)
         print(random_line(‘test.txt’))
     ```
-- Write a Python program to count the number of lines in a text file.
+#### Q. Write a Python program to count the number of lines in a text file.

     ```py
     def file_lengthy(fname):